rickythai/data-structures/README.md

 # data-structures
-This is a repository of data structures I have built in C++
+This is a repository of data structures I have built in C++.